 Jesus commands angels

-In the parable of the wheat and tares, Jesus is shown as commanding angels and hell: “The Son of man shall send his forth his angels, and they shall gather out of his kingdom all things that offend, and them which do iniquity; and shall cast them into a furnace of fire: there shall be weeping and gnashing of teeth” (Matt 13:41-42).
+In the parable of the wheat and tares, Jesus is shown as commanding angels and hell: “The Son of man shall send forth his angels, and they shall gather out of his kingdom all things that offend, and them which work iniquity; And shall cast them into a furnace of fire; there shall be wailing and gnashing of teeth” (Matt 13:41-42).
 This agrees with Hebrews 1:6, where the Father says of Jesus, “let all the angels of God worship him”.
-If, as God emphatically said, “I am the LORD: that is my name: and my glory will I not give to another, neither my praise to a graven image” (Isa 42:8), why would he command the angels to worship Jesus if he wasn’t God, the second Person of the Trinity?
+If, as God emphatically said, “I am the LORD: that is my name: my glory will I not give to another, neither my praise to graven images” (Isa 42:8), why would he command the angels to worship Jesus if he wasn’t God, the second Person of the Trinity?

 Furthermore, in Matthew’s gospel, Jesus warns us that he is returning to earth in judgment.
-“Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
-And he shall send his angels with a sound of a great trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other” (Matt 24:30-31).
+“Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken.
+And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.
+And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from one end of heaven to the other” (Matt 24:30-31).